Fedict/dcattools/README-ENHANCERS.md

 ## Scripts.txt file

-The scraper jar contains per scraper package one scripts.txt file (stored as a resource).
+The scraper jar contains one scripts.txt file per scraper package / data source (stored as a resource).
 This file contains the list of additional data files to be loaded and/or additional SPARQL scripts to be run.

-E.g. scripts.txt in be.fedict.dcat.scrapers.bipt:
+E.g. scripts.txt in `be.fedict.dcat.scrapers.bipt`:

 ```
 bipt/data-publ-contact.ttl